 The Komodo national park

-The Komodo national park was declared a UNESCO World Heritage site in 1991 and it is home to several islands and white and pink sand beaches.
+The Komodo national park was declared a UNESCO World Heritage site in 1991 and it is home to several islands, including the Komodo island that is a hidden gem in Indonesia and white and pink sand beaches.
 The Marine life and reefs there are still untouched by dynamite fishing, unlike many other beautiful places in the Indonesian archipelago, and the parks boasts a big number of dive sites brimming with macro and micro marine life.
 You can see all kind of life there, above and underwater, from flying foxes, to Komodo dragons and dugongs and many other critters and marine species.

 Pilar with the scuba gear drifting relaxed in Komodo national park